dannyyu7/CS1632_Spring2022/deliverables/5/README.md

     $ bash runJPF.sh BeanCounter.macos.jpf
     ```

-    Sicne this is before doing any implementation, you will see the same failures we saw for plain JUnit testing, except this time for many different machine configurations:
+    Since this is before doing any implementation, you will see the same failures we saw for plain JUnit testing, except this time for many different machine configurations:

     ```
     JavaPathfinder core system v8.0 (rev 471fa3b7c6a9df330160844e6c2e4ebb4bf06b6c) - (C) 2005-2014 United States Government.
 All rights reserved.